scala/scala-lang/blog/_posts/2018-06-13-scala-213-collections.md

 the various possible return types.

-In the new collections we wanted to have simpler type signatures so that we can shoulder their actual form in the API documentation and auto-completion provided by IDEs is not scary.
-We achieve that by using overloading, as explained in more details in
+In the new collections we wanted to have simpler type signatures so that we can show their actual signature in the API documentation, and auto-completion provided by IDEs is not scary.
+We achieve that by using overloading, as explained in more detail in
 [this blog article](/blog/2017/05/30/tribulations-canbuildfrom.html).

 In practice, this means that the new `TreeMap` has three overloads of the